davidderaedt/CC-EXT-SDK/README.md

 ###setdebugmode and disabledebugmode

-For extensions to run, you should first run `setdebugmode.sh` (mac) or `setdebugmode.bat` (win) once properly configure your system for extension development.
+For extensions to run, you should first run `setdebugmode.sh` (mac) or `setdebugmode.bat` (win) once to properly configure your system for extension development.
 Otherwise, extensions will refuse to launch.
 `disabledebugmode.sh` reverts to the default behavior.
 Windows users should update the CEP registry key manually.

 ###execextendscript